Vectorworks/developer-scripting/VectorScript/pages/Plug-in Parameter Types.md

 Allows the user to select a class from a pop‐up of available classes.

+### Material
+### Fill
+### Pen Style
+### Pen Weight
+### Color
+### Texture
+### Symbol Definition

+The parameters are used to store specific resource types used but the object.
+These parameters will not be shown in the OIP of the object and must be controlled and set by the plug-in object.
+These fileds are used store the name/internal ID of the resource used by the plug-in to assure the resource does not get purged, will be copied to a new document, follow name changes when the resource is renamed, etc. Parameters are restricted a valid specified resource type.

 ## Accessing Parameters from Scripts

 Scripting provides a well‐defined mechanism for directly accessing values in parameter records within plug‐in scripts.